VPR-SPA Pre-AwardAbout the University of Georgia:

 Business And FinanceFTE:

-Extensive knowledge of institutional policies and procedures pertaining to external funding.
+*Foundation level of knowledge of institutional policies and procedures pertaining to external funding and finance and administration.

-Ability to establish and maintain effective working relationships with university personnel, state and federal agencies and private organizations.
+*Ability to establish and maintain effective working relationships with university personnel, state and federal agencies and private organizations on complex matters.

-Sitting at computer for long periods of time, Standing, walking, carrying up to 25 lbs., pushing, pulling, bending, stooping.Is driving a responsibility of this position?:
+Sitting at desk and computer for long periods of time.Is driving a responsibility of this position?: